rails/rails/guides/source/active_record_encryption.md

     key_derivation_salt: a3226b97b3b2f8372d1fc6d497a0c0d3
 ```

-This enabled workflows where you keep a short list of keys, by adding new keys, re-encrypting content and deleting old keys.
+This enables workflows where you keep a short list of keys, by adding new keys, re-encrypting content and deleting old keys.

 This works consistently across the built-in key providers.
 Also, when using a deterministic encryption strategy, you can set a list of keys in `active_record.encryption.deterministic_key`.